 And then there is the issue of political representativeness.
 How well does the court represent the partisan and ideological views of the public?
 It could be argued that the Court is at least indirectly representative politically because justices are appointed by an elected president and a Senate who represent the public.
 But one doesn’t have to examine this claim very carefully to see that it fails in a number of ways.
 First, there is the time lag problem.
 With presidents now appointing new justices in their fifties, it is likely that many of them will stay on the Court for at least three and perhaps even four decades.
 This means that they eventually represent politicians from several decades in the past, not current elected officials and their constituents.
 For example, the appointees of Richard Nixon continued to influence Supreme Court decisions for 31 years after he left office.
 Ronald Reagan helped to shape court rulings well into the 21st century, until the death of Justice Scalia in 2016.
 We are being ruled by people who represent the political views of prior generations, not our current generation.
 As a result, as Norman Ornstein has pointed out, “We could end up with Supreme Court dramatically out of step for decades with the larger shape of society.”

 In recent years, the Republican Party has developed tactics to skew the process of judicial appointments in their favor.
 The most blatant example of this was the Republican dominated Senate’s refusal in 2017 to consider any Supreme Court nominee offered by President Obama.
 Throwing all precedent and ethics asides, they literally stole a court seat from a Democratic president and gave it to a Republican one, Donald Trump.
 And that was simply one part of larger pattern.
 The Republicans also blocked and stalled many of Obama’s appointments to the U.S. Courts of Appeals.
 These courts actually decide many more cases than the Supreme Court – they hear 59,000 cases a year compared to just 80 or so for the Supreme Court – so many experts feel their power rivals that of the Supreme Court.
 As John Malcolm of the conservative Heritage Foundation has explained: “these are the judges that have the greatest influence.
 The buck stops at the Court of Appeals.”
 By blocking these nominations during Obama’s term, the Republican Senate set up President Trump to fill an unusually high number of these positions.
-In his first year alone, Trump set a record for number of appointments to these courts and he is on a pace to stack these courts with conservative judges who will rule for many decades to come.
+In his four years, Trump was able to name nearly as many appellate judges as Obama did in eight years — 54 to 55 respectively — and he managed to create a new Republican majority in several of those courts.

 Minority Rule in Appointments

 However, another significant problem with the view that the Court indirectly reflects the political views of the public is that this argument assumes that the presidency and the Senate are actually representative of the majority of the American people – something we know is often not true.
 Our Electoral College allows us to have presidents who have lost the popular vote – who most people voted against.
-Two of them, George W. Bush and Donald Trump, have appointed four of the current justices that help make up the conservative majority that will rule for the foreseeable future.
+Two of them, George W. Bush and Donald Trump, have appointed five of the current justices that make up the right-wing majority that will rule for the foreseeable future.
 And as shown elsewhere on this site, the U.S. Senate is the most unrepresentative legislative body among advanced democracies.
 Because of the two-senator-per-state rule, and the Republican dominance in small states, conservatives have many more senators that they deserve.
 The Senate Republicans who, in 2017, blocked President Obama’s nominee to the Court, Merrick Garland, represented 20 million fewer people than the 46 Senate Democrats that supported him.
 When President Trump’s nominee, Neil Gorsuch, was approved by the Senate in 2017, the 45 Democratic Senators who opposed him actually represented 25 million more Americans than the 55 Republican Senators who confirmed him.
-In this way, minority rule in the presidency and the Senate inevitably leads to minority rule in Supreme Court appointments.
+The same thing happened with Trump’s appointment of Amy Coney Barrett — who was approved by Republican Senators who represented 14 million fewer Americans than the Senate Democrats who opposed her.
+In this way, minority rule in the presidency and the Senate has led to minority rule in the Supreme Court.
 Just another example of how unrepresentative and undemocratic the Court is.

 Even More Problems